ansible/molecule/README.md

 [![Discussions](https://img.shields.io/badge/Discussions-silver.svg)](https://forum.ansible.com/tag/molecule)
 [![Repository License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](LICENSE)

-Molecule is an ansible-native testing framework designed for testing [Ansible](https://ansible.com) collections, playbooks, and roles.
+Molecule is an Ansible testing framework designed for developing and testing [Ansible](https://ansible.com) collections, playbooks, and roles.

-Molecule provides configurable test workflows with support for native inventory integration, multi-scenario testing, and validation of any system or service reachable through Ansible - from infrastructure and containers to APIs, databases, and cloud services.
+Molecule leverages standard Ansible features including inventory, playbooks, and collections to provide flexible testing workflows.
+Test scenarios can target any system or service reachable from Ansible, from containers and virtual machines to cloud infrastructure, hyperscaler services, APIs, databases, and network devices.
+Molecule can also validate inventory configurations and dynamic inventory sources.

-Molecule promotes consistent development practices through automated testing workflows that ensure Ansible content is reliable, maintainable, and follows established engineering standards.
+Molecule encourages an approach that results in consistently developed Ansible content that is well-written, easily understood and maintained.

 Molecule supports only the latest two major versions of Ansible (N/N-1).